lightfeed/extractor/README.md

 ## Core features
 ✅ **Sanitize and recover imperfect, failed, or partial LLM outputs into valid JSON** - Ensures outputs conform to your schema

-🔗 **Robust URL extraction** - Handles relative/absolute paths and fixes markdown-escaped links automatically
+🔗 **Robust URL extraction** - Handles relative/absolute paths, skips invalid URLs and fixes markdown-escaped links automatically

 ## Other features
 - [x] Convert HTML to LLM-ready markdown, option to extract only the main content from HTML, removing navigation, headers & footers, option to extract images